Skip to content

 # Store single-subject results

-params_subject = [fits_type1_subject[s].x for s in range(self.data.nsubjects)]
+params_subject = [fits_type1_subject[s].x for s in range(self.data.n_subjects)]

-params_hessian_subject = [fits_type1_subject[s].hessian for s in range(self.data.nsubjects)]
+params_hessian_subject = [fits_type1_subject[s].hessian for s in range(self.data.n_subjects)]

 self.result.type1.subject.store(